KaitlinWan/DragonFruit/README.md

 We decided to start with isEmpty() and size() first because these methods are the simplest to implement, and will not take more than 1 line of code each.
 Next, we put the accessor methods the next to be implemented because these, again, are very simple to implement.
 Next, we are doing peek methods because they are very similar to the previously defined accessor methods.
 Next, we're doing the add methods, and after that the remove methods because adding should be easier to work out than removing.

 ## Method Detail

+* boolean isEmpty()

+Checks if this Deque is empty or not.
+Returns true if nothing is in Deque, false if something was added Deque

+* int size()

+returns the total number of elements added to this

+* T peekFirst()

+Returns the first element of the Deque.
+Returns null if empty.
+Does not remove the first element

+* T peekLast()

+Returns the last element of the Deque.
+Returns null if empty.
+Does not remove the last element

+* void addFirst(T value)

+Inserts the specified element at the front of this deque.
+Throws an exception if value is null

+* void addLast(T value)

+Inserts the specified element at the end of this deque.
+Throws an exception if value is null

+* T removeFirst()

+Retrieves and removes the first element of this deque.
+Throws an exception if empty

+* T removeLast()

+Retrieves and removes the last element of this deque.
+Throws an exception if empty

 ## Changes After Review
 - Fixed white spacing, made sure it was consistent.